 You will also need to add the following firewall rules to let HTTP and HTTPS ports through the local firewall.
 Run the following commands to add them to the firewall:

-You can then check the status by running:
+You can then check the status of nginx by running:

 systemctl status nginx

 You will now have NGINX installed on your server and can be verified by typing in the following with your IP ADDRESS on your browser.
 Also, all configuration files are provided on the page.

 If you do not know your IP address, you can use the following command to grab it: